 To determine eligibility, credit history will be reviewed; however, lack of credit history will not be cause for denial.
-Credit reports containing unpaid utility collections or judgments or other housing-related debt will be cause for denial.
+Credit reports containing unpaid utility collections or judgements (at properties with tenant paid utilities) or other housing-related debt will be cause for denial.
 Cable, cell phone, and internet debts are not considered utility or housing related expenses.